-Recipe for Witch’s Brew: bat wings, toad warts, goblin hair, snake skin, etc. – Ask the kids what icky things they’re putting in their brew.
+Recipe for Witch’s Brew: bat wings, toad warts, goblin hair, snake skin, etc. Ask the kids what icky things they’re putting in their brew.
 While sitting in Easy pose, reach up high for the witch toenails, grab the spider eggs from the top of the shelf, dump it all in, mix it all around, and then mix it some more the other way.
+Move in ways to really feel stretchy and long.
 Pour it into a goblet, and enjoy!

 Below are some more ways to Halloween-ize your class:

 Meditation: In our everyday class, we talk about calming our Monkey Minds or Koo Koo Head.
-In Halloween Yoga class, we talk about the creepy bugs and spiders crawling around in our heads (eeew!!!) and how we’ll get them to be still with meditation.
+In Halloween Yoga class, we talk about the creepy bugs and spiders crawling around in our heads (all of our uncontrolled thoughts and worries) and how we’ll get them to be still with meditation.